ChrisPHong/QuicksPic/commands.md

 flask seed undo

-heroku run -a sea-coin flask seed all heroku run -a sea-coin flask seed undo
+heroku run -a quickspic flask seed all heroku run -a quickspic flask seed undo

 - Create a database